Engee documentation

 Description

-The Free Space Path Loss block adds free space loss to the complex signal.
-The block models the loss of signal power as a function of the distance between transmitter and receiver.
-The Mode parameter indicates whether the loss is specified explicitly in decibels or calculated based on the distance and frequency of the RF signal.
+Block Free Space Path Loss adds free space loss to the complex signal.
+The unit simulates the loss of signal power depending on the distance between the transmitter and receiver.
+The Mode parameter indicates whether the losses are explicitly set in decibels or calculated based on the distance and frequency of the RF signal.

 Ports